tommasozeri/Financial-Risk-Management/README.md

 ### CDS Time Series script
 This MATLAB script processes time series data from an Excel file (CDSSPREADS.xlsx), typically containing CDS spreads for different countries.
 The goal is to clean, normalize, align, and visualize the data for comparative analysis.

-#### How the Code Works
+##### How the Code Works
-Load Data
+Loading Data.

 The script reads the Excel file into a MATLAB table.
-Interpolate Missing Values
+Interpolating Missing Values.

 If any values are missing (NaN), they are filled using linear interpolation.
-Filter Out Rows with Remaining Missing Values
+Filtering Out Rows with Remaining Missing Values

 After interpolation, any rows still containing NaN values are removed to ensure a clean dataset.
-Normalize Each Series
+Normalizing Each Series.

 Each time series (except the date column) is scaled to the range [0,1] to make them comparable.
-Align Initial Values
+Aligning Initial Values.

 The script adjusts each time series so that they all start from zero, allowing a direct comparison of their relative movements over time.
-Plot the Normalized and Aligned Data
+Plotting the Normalized and Aligned Data.

 The script generates a line plot, displaying all time series in a single figure with a legend for each country.

-#### How to Use the Code
+##### How to Use the Code
 Ensure that MATLAB is installed and the Excel file (CDSSPREADS.xlsx) is available in the current working directory.
 Run the script in MATLAB.
 The output will be a comparative time series plot, showing the evolution of normalized CDS spreads over time.